httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

     * If DEST is not an empty string and If DEST and REQUEST_DEST are not the same value, return FALSE
 1. Let BASEURL be the URL of the dictionary request.
-1. LET URL represent the URL of the outbound request being checked.
+1. Let URL represent the URL of the outbound request being checked.
 1. If the {Origin} of BASEURL and the {Origin} of URL are not the same, return FALSE.
 1. Let MATCH be the value of "match" for the given dictionary.